 ...anecdotal evidence suggests that CBD may support full-body wellness, including skin health.

 So, what's the lowdown on CBD for sensitive skin?
 Are CBD skin care products safe for all skin types or will they cause extra irritation?
 And what are the potential benefits of using CBD on your skin?
 Keep reading for everything you need to know.

-Since it was federally legalized in 2018 as part of Congress’s bipartisan Agricultural Improvement Act, CBD products have begun cropping up in a variety of products, from oils and tinctures to edibles and lotions.
+Since it was federally legalized in 2018 as part of Congress's bipartisan Agricultural Improvement Act, CBD skincare products have begun cropping up in a variety of forms, from oils and tinctures to edibles and lotions.